Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

 Where American Alligators Live

 The Chinese Alligator, native only to China, is considerably smaller than its American counterpart.
 It also differs in that its snout is tapered and turns up at the end.

-The Chinese Alligator's teeth aren't as sharp as its American cousin's, but the shape of the teeth allow for better crushing.
-This allows it to feed on mollusks such as clams and snails (these make up a large part of this alligator's diet.)
+The Chinese Alligator's teeth aren't as sharp as its American cousin's, but the shape of the teeth allows for better crushing.
+This will enable it to feed on mollusks such as clams and snails (these make up a large part of this alligator's diet.)

 Adults reach an average of five feet in length and weigh approximately 85 pounds.
-Another major difference is that the Chinese Alligator is fully armored (very few crocodilian species have an exoskeleton.)
+Another significant difference is that the Chinese Alligator is fully armored (very few crocodilian species have an exoskeleton.)

 Are Alligators Endangered?